Main Research Areas

 HCA faculty member Dr. Martin Thunert continues to serve as regional coordinator for the OECD member states in the Americas (Canada, Chile, Mexico, United States) and affiliated member of the board of an ongoing international and comparative research project which is conducted and sponsored by the Bertelsmann Foundation in Gütersloh – the Sustainable Governance Indicators (SGI).

 The SGI is a cross-national survey of governance in the Organization for Economic Cooperation and Development (OECD) that identifies reform needs and forward-looking practices and offers full access to its data set.
 Currently, the OECD has 34 member states in Europe, the Americas, Asia, and Oceania.
-The SGI project was launched in 2006-07 – at the time under the heading "Bertelsmann Reform Index" – and published the first and second editions of results in the spring of 2009 and 2011 respectively.
-The first edition of the Sustainable Governance Indicators 2009 was based on a two-year study period from 2005 to 2007; the second edition looked at developments from 2008-09 to 2010.
-The third SGI round for the observation period 2012-2013 was published in March 2014 as Sustainable Governance Indicators 2014.
+The SGI project was launched in 2006-07 - at the time under the heading "Bertelsmann Reform Index" - and published the first and second editions of results in the spring of 2009 and 2011 respectively.
+The first edition of the Sustainable Governance Indicators 2009 was based on a two-year study period from 2005 to 2007; the second edition looked at developments from 2008-09 to 2010 and third SGI round for the observation period 2012-2013 was published in March 2014.
+In 2014 the Bertelsmann Stiftung decided to update the SGI annually - that is in much shorter intervals than in the past.
+Thus, the SGI 2015 was published in the summer of 2015 and the data gathering for SGI 2016 was launched in September 2015.

 Design and Purpose of SGI